ultimatemember/ultimatemember/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.2.0: September 17, 2020 =

+* Bugfixes:

+  - Fixed age filter at Member Directory when using WP native usermeta table
+  - Fixed the role field values at the user profile/registration forms

 = 2.1.9: September 9, 2020 =